 In 2004 the Environmental Protection Agency’s (EPA) Energy Star program introduced a standard for vending machines.
 And new federal efficiency standards that went into effect in August 2012 will lower utility bills by $150 a year per machine and ultimately prevent 4 million metric tons of greenhouse gas emissions, according to the EPA.
 “Manufacturers are keenly aware of this [standard],” says Sanford.
 “A similar evolution is taking place in the European Union.”

 The vending industry is taking measures to make machines not just more efficient but more useful during a crisis as well.
-After the Japan quake,
+After the Japan quake, Coca-Cola rolled out specialized machines that solicited donations for victims, and in the future, manufacturers are ensuring that machines will be better equipped to dispense information, free drinks and food (some of them using a hand-cranked system) during an emergency.

 More on Journey